 A report was presented to Council at the December 2021 Council meeting where the matter was adjourned to consider alternative options for hoarding and site huts encroachment into public space.
-Given the objections raised from adjacent businesses we will work with the builder and developer to understand, negotiate and respond to the concerns raised.
+Given the objections raised from adjacent businesses, we worked with the builder and developer to understand, negotiate and respond to the concerns raised.
 Proceeding with any permits is subject to this process.
-The plans will be revised and submitted to Council for further consideration via a council report early in the new year.

 Public Consultation Policy, Please note name and address are required to comply with Council’s Public Consultation Policy.
 All submissions will be treated as public documents upon receipt.